Best Sites to Find a No Fee NYC Apartment in 2023

-February 28, 2023 | 13 minute read | the RENT BETTA team
+October 22, 2024 | 13 minute read | the RENT BETTA team

 In New York City, you expect the best of everything.

-But when it comes to finding an apartment, this isn't exactly the case.
-Most renters endure a maze of bait-and-switch listings, broker fees demanding 1-2 months of rent, and aggressive sales tactics.
+Most renters endure a maze of bait-and-switch listings, brokers demanding fees of 1-2 months of rent, and aggressive sales tactics.
+It couldn't get much worse.

 The Truth About No Fee Apartments in New York City

-The added expense of a broker comes out of your pocket one way or another, so what you want to find are "truly no fee" apartments, and these are what is available on RENTBETTA.com.
+The added expense of a broker comes out of your pocket one way or another, so what you want to find are "truly no fee" apartments, and those are what is available on RENTBETTA.com.

 Hidden fee #1: the lost concession